 If aid-dependent revenue effect is positive, then the presence of aid actually increases domestic revenue.
-In the case of Indonesia for model VII type of policymaker this will be true.
+In the case of Thailand for model VII type of policymaker this will be true.
 Let us now turn to the model which has the least AIC value among the rest; this is model VI.
-As can be seen from Table 2 this is the developmental, non-statist and fiscally conservative type.
+As can be seen from Table 1 this is the developmental, non-statist and fiscally conservative type.

-Looking across the row under the headings for the various parameters the contrast is indeed quite reassuring empirically.
-More than 52% of the domestic revenue goes towards development expenditures even in the presence of foreign aid.
+Looking across the row under the headings for the various parameters the contrast is indeed quite reassuring empirically as far as a comparison between the effects of Japanese bilateral and other aid is concerned.
+More than 53% of the domestic revenue goes towards development expenditures even in the presence of foreign aid.
 The coefficient is significant both statistically and economically.
-Out of bilateral Japanese aid, again in a statistically significant sense, about 61% goes to development expenditures.
-Of the other aid receipts about 55% goes to development expenditures.
-Thus, a major hypothesis of this study is verified: the more developmental the orientation of the policy-maker the more foreign aid influences spending in the direction of development.
-It also corroborates the earlier finding that bilateral Japanese aid performed well in general.
+Out of bilateral Japanese aid, again in a statistically significant sense, more than 60% goes to development expenditures.
+Of the other aid receipts about 37% goes to development expenditures.

-Turning now to the other coefficients $\alpha_D/R$ and $\alpha_N/R$ have absolute values of .0213 and .0235 and both are statistically significant.
-Looking at the revenue equation for this type of policy maker in Table 3 we can see that the negativity of α_D/α_R (estimated) implies that revenue increases as indicator levels of development expenditures increase although the rate of increase is quite slow.
+Turning now to the other coefficients α_D/α_R and α_N/α_R have absolute values of .0218 and .0386 and both are statistically significant.
+Looking at the revenue equation for this type of policymaker in Table 2 we can see that the negativity of α_D/α_R (estimated) implies that revenue increases as indicator levels of development expenditures increase although the rate of increase is quite slow.
 This is consistent with a developmentalist but fiscally conservative preference.
 Aid finances development expenditures more than domestic revenue raising efforts.
 In the absence of aid such expenditures may drop dramatically.
 Non-development expenditures also lead to an increase in revenue raising.
 This is consistent with a balancing the budget fiscal conservatism.
-It also suggests that foreign aid is only marginally diverted to nondevelopment expenditures when finance is needed.
+It also suggests that foreign aid is only marginally diverted to non-development expenditures when finance is needed.
 It is more likely that domestic revenues are increased more than proportionately to cover these non-development expenditures.